MicrosoftDocs/azure-docs/articles/active-directory/roles/custom-create.md

 ### Create a new custom role to grant access to manage app registrations

-1. Sign in to the [Azure AD admin center](https://aad.portal.azure.com) with Privileged role administrator or Global administrator permissions in the Azure AD organization.
+1. Sign in to the [Azure AD admin center](https://aad.portal.azure.com).
 1. Select **Azure Active Directory** > **Roles and administrators** > **New custom role**.

    ![Create or edit roles from the Roles and administrators page](./media/custom-create/new-custom-role.png)